Superalgos/Superalgos/docs/pages/suite/suite-build-an-indicator.md

 ## Introduction

-We will go through the process required to set up a new indicator bot from scratch, using the Simple Moving Average (SMA) indicator that ships with the platform as example.
+We will go through the process required to set up a new indicator bot from scratch, using the Simple Moving Average (SMA) indicator that ships with the system as example.

 The indicator's *Popular* product calculates the SMA on 20, 50, 100 and 200 periods, using Olivia's candles as input, storing two datasets of market and daily files.